The Avoidant Delay: Why It Takes Months to Feel and Process a Breakup

 So what happens after a breakup for an avoidantly attached person?
 There is a total shutdown and suppression of any emotions they may feel.
 On a subconscious level, the mind recognizes that the pain is too intense to process, and it activates strategies that protect the person from feeling anything.

 They move through life as if nothing significant has happened and as if the connection never existed.
-This can include not checking past texts, not looking at social media, and avoiding anything that might remind them of this person.
-They may even drive past their home without registering that this is where that person lives.
+This can include not checking past texts, sometimes deleting all texts and pictures, not looking at social media, and avoiding anything that might remind them of this person.
+They may even drive past their home or office without registering that this is where that person lives or works.
 None of these are conscious choices.
 They are simply living in the only way their system knows how to survive emotional discomfort.
-I can say all of this as true from lived experience.
+I can say all of this as true from my own experience of doing all those things mentioned.

 What my body and mind did in those moments wasn’t random.
 It was mechanical, predictable, and rooted in attachment science.